Fact-driven Logical Reasoning for Machine Reading Comprehension: Analysis

-\paragraph{Interactions:} We further experimented with the query-option-interactions setting to see how it affects the performance.
-The results suggest that the features learned from the interaction process improve the model performance.
-Our intuition is that the logical relations between different options are a strong indication of the right answer, which means that the model learns from comparative reasoning strategy.
+We further experimented with the query-option-interactions to see how it affects the performance.
+The results suggest that the features learned from the interaction process enhance the model.
+Considering that the logical relations between different options are a strong indicator of the right answer, this means that the model learns from a comparative reasoning strategy.